Since 2005, travelers like you have helped us change the world through micro-donations.

 to help improve

-Those suffering live mostly in impoverished areas, with lack of access to even the most basic eye care.
-Sadly, most eye care services are in the capital, Manila, where the wealthy can afford private ophthalmologists’ fees.
+Those suffering from avoidable blindness live mostly in impoverished areas and under-serviced islands, with limited access to even the most basic eye care.
+Sadly, the majority of eye health services are based in the capital, Manila, making them unaffordable and inaccessible to many.

 The Foundation is committed to improving community eye care by making services more accessible across 4 provinces.
 Through this project, The Foundation will establish or equip provincial eye centers and work with local eye health teams to deliver outreach eye care to remote and regional areas, including in schools.